Elvis3569/ELVIS3569/README.md

 ### Hi there 👋
-Welcome,
+Welcome to my profile, My name is Elvis Ikay..
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to code...

 <!--
 **Elvis3569/ELVIS3569** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.